 What will digitalisation mean for AXA Health and its customers?

 Digital technologies will enable us to simplify healthcare journeys and provide more personalised customer services.
 But there’s a lot we need to do to ensure our digital initiatives are a success - especially when it comes to unifying operational data.
 For example, we are using Salesforce to bring together sales, claims, payments, and policy administration data on a single platform.
-This 360-degree visibility will support the launch of the AXA Health Plan, which will provide customers with a seamless online experience when signing up for our health insurance services.

 Tell us more about how Salesforce is supporting AXA Health’s digital journey